Chapter 6 : Bill and Fleur

 “How do you think?”
 Victoire shook her head.
 “Same as he takes anything.”
 The memory of her fiance shouting at her uncle resurfaced, and she amended her statement.
 “Mostly.
 I think he’s angry at the Ministry and at the situation.”

 Her mother frowned.
-“But how is he treating you?”
+“But how is he treating you?” she pressed.

 “Fine,” Victoire said quickly.
 “He’s being himself.
 He said it didn’t affect how he felt about me, except for...”